Lloyds bank branch sale to Co-op collapses

 Verde has around 5 million customers and represents about 6 percent of all bank branches in Britain.

-Britain's "Big Five" lenders - Lloyds, HSBC (HSBA.L), Barclays (BARC.L), Royal Bank of Scotland (RBS.L) and Santander UK (SAN.MC) hold 83 percent of current accounts.
+Britain's "Big Five" lenders - Lloyds, HSBC, Barclays, Royal Bank of Scotland and Santander UK hold 83 percent of current accounts.
 Co-op's 150 year old banking business has only 2 percent.

 A source close to the Co-op said there was no truth in speculation that it would now pull out of banking.
 Its other businesses include supermarkets, funeral services, travel and pharmacy.